Sustainability / Social Report / Creating Attractive WorkplacesOccupational Health and Safety

 The Daicel Group formulates its own training programs and provides necessary technologies and skills for employees, as well as regular safety education.

-In order to provide training on technology and knowledge related to chemical plants, the Group set up the Operation Training Center (TRC) where all staff learn about the background and goals of the mechanisms and rules created in light of past incidents.
+In order to provide training on technology and knowledge related to chemical plants, the Group set up the Operation Training Center (TRC), where all staff learn about the background and goals of the mechanisms and rules created in light of past incidents.
 Employees also use special equipment to engage in hands-on risk training that includes experiencing crush accidents, static electricity, solvent and dust explosions, pressure, and exposure to caustic liquids.
-In FY2024/3, 495 people took training at the TRC, and a total of 9,090 people have taken training since the Center was founded in 2002.
+In FY2025/3, 533 people took training at the TRC, and over 9,500 people have participated since the Center was founded in 2002.

-Furthermore, for all cooperating companies and construction-related personnel who enter business sites, we provide education on the safety policy, safety measures, and other relevant information, and we also conduct site-specific safety training along with confirming business site safety rules and their level of understanding.
+Furthermore, contracts for all cooperating companies and construction-related personnel who enter business sites clearly state that workers must comply with site safety rules.
+We provide education on the safety policy, safety measures, and other relevant information, and also conduct site-specific safety training along with confirming business site safety rules and workers' level of understanding.

-Furthermore, business partners and construction workers receive safety training specific to that site to confirm that they understand all safety rules.
 In addition, at workplaces where incidents occurred in the past, notices containing information about the events are posted to prevent complacency and raise awareness.
-Also, through the Occupational Accidents and Process Safety Incidents Database, TRC branch offices share information about incidents, as well as their causes and prevention measures, with top management and business sites where those types of incidents have not occurred.
+TRC branch offices, through the Occupational Accidents and Process Safety Incidents Database, also share information about incidents and their causes, as well as prevention measures.
+This information is shared with top managements as well as business sites where such incidents have not occurred.

-Furthermore, in career development training for newly promoted employees, conducted as part of our human resource development program, we educate employees on our approach to disaster and risk management by citing the history of the explosion and fire that occurred at the Sakai Plant in 1982, using newspaper articles from that time and video footage to reinforce the importance of placing safety first in manufacturing.
-In the human resource development program for engineers to exercise their specialized skills, we organize seminars on assessment methods, including HAZOP,* and total and technical assessments, as well as the environmental management system.
+Furthermore, in career development training for newly promoted employees, conducted as part of our human resource development program, we educate employees on our approach to disaster and risk management by citing the history of the explosion and fire that occurred at the Sakai Plant in 1982.
+For this, newspaper articles and video footage from that time are used to reinforce the importance of placing safety first in manufacturing.
+In the human resource specialized skills development program for engineers, we organize seminars on assessment methods, including HAZOP,* and total and technical assessments, as well as the environmental management system.

 Creation and Distribution of “The Essence of Safe Operations” and the “Basic Internal Rulebook on Construction Work”

-We created pocket-sized versions of these documents to allow workers to check, anywhere and at any time, the key points of safety rules that apply in the field, including information about the types of protective gear, how to use it, and how to use tools.
-In 2018, we issued the third edition, which includes more diagrams and photos so as to facilitate reading and understanding, and in 2020, the fourth edition which includes rules for preventing electrostatic accidents and the appropriate wearing of new uniforms was issued.
-In April 2022, we published the fifth edition of the leaflet, making changes necessitated by revisions to the Static Electricity Accident Prevention Rules (Powders and Liquids) and adding in content about safety when working at heights and other matters.
+We created pocket-sized versions of these documents to allow workers to check, anywhere and at any time, the key points of safety rules that apply in the field, including information about the types of protective gear, how to use them, and how to use tools.
+In 2018, we issued the third edition, which includes more diagrams and photos so as to facilitate reading and understanding, we have revised and released a new edition every two years, and the sixth edition was issued in April 2024.
+However, considering the high number of occupational accidents in FY2025/3, we issued the seventh edition in April 2025, reflecting the revised safety rules as preventative measures, and are again disseminating it widely.

 Safety Programs for Partner Companies (contractors) and Business Partners